 - Add butter, milk, raisins, and salt to the yeast mixture.
 Mix well.

-- Add flour gradually and keep mixing with a wooden spoon or spatula.
+- Add the flour gradually, mixing with a wooden spoon or spatula.

 - First, add 2 cups of flour, then slowly add the remaining flour, ½ cup at a time.

-- Take some flour onto a clean surface and place dough on it.
+- Take some flour onto a clean surface and place the dough on it.

-- Knead the dough with your palm and take some more flour if needed.
+- Knead the dough with your palm and add some more flour if needed.

 - Continue kneading the dough until it is soft but not sticky, smooth, and supple.